 “The increase of hackers infiltrating the networks of companies can inflict serious damage, especially when they are being acquired since the breaches can lower their valuations by a large percentage.

-The role of cybersecurity insurance can serve as a stopgap measure as fraudsters penetrate systems through various mechanisms such as malware and Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait..
+The role of cybersecurity insurance can serve as a stopgap measure as fraudsters penetrate systems through various mechanisms such as malware and Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers..
 Hacks which occur as companies are hammering out the details of an acquisition can be extremely expensive – after Yahoo, a Sunnyvale, Calif.-based Internet company, reported its breaches, New York-based Verizon (VZ – Get Report) renegotiated the terms of their deal, slashing $350 million off the table.

 The number of cybersecurity insurance policies has risen as companies are seeking solutions to lower their financial liability in case of a major attack.
 The market reached an estimated $3.5 billion in written premiums in 2016 of which $3 billion was written for U.S.-based companies, said Greg Reber, CEO at AsTech, a San Francisco-based security consulting company in a research paper.
 Experts predict the number of policies sold could easily double by 2020.”